hansonlam1/apitest/README.md

 # apitest
-first time playing around with the IB Python API
+This project is to start playing around with the IB Python API.

+I'm going to start with a basic connection to retrieve information.